xubylele/jinja2-html-enhancer/README.md

 # Jinja2 HTML Enhancer

-**Jinja2 HTML Enhancer** is a Visual Studio Code extension that adds syntax highlighting support for the Jinja2 templating language inside `.jinja2.html` files.
-It extends the native HTML highlighting with additional rules for Jinja2, allowing seamless editing of templates that mix both HTML and Jinja2.
+**Jinja2 HTML Enhancer** is a Visual Studio Code extension that adds syntax highlighting and formatting for Jinja2 templating language within HTML files.
+It helps developers working with Jinja2 templates to distinguish between HTML and Jinja2 code blocks, making it easier to read and write code.

 ## Donations